joarreola/ETAMessages/README.md

     - Set self.etaOriginal once myEta is no longer nil.
     - Reduce polling interval to 1700 milli seconds for simulation.

+    - Note ETA in progress view and progress display.
+Do not call etaNotification().

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and display updates.